 This link will take you to the product overview page for caged rail guides.

-Air bearings are utilized in applications that require the utmost precision.
 These bearings are of the non-contact variety and are ideal for applications that demand extremely accurate and quiet operation.
 However, manufacturing this type of linear bearing is challenging and costly.
 The air required to lift the carriage off the guideway by approximately 0.01 mm must be filtered, and air pressure is necessary for operation.
 The advantages of air bearings include high speed and acceleration, as well as high positioning precision.